You’ve just separated, what now?

 Who is Julie Hodge The Family Lawyer?

 I am Julie Hodge The Family Lawyer.
 I am passionate about educating people about separation and divorce so that they may play a positive and active role in their settlement and build a new future for themselves and their families.
-I am a Cairns local, a wife and mother to two gorgeous boys.
+I am a Cairns local, a wife and mother to two boys.